Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Contributing

-To add a new project, first create a folder in the `ledgers` directory named as the project (e.g., `bitcoin`, `ethereum`).
+To add a new project, first store the raw data under `input/<project_name>_raw_data.json`.

-In the ledger project's directory, store a file named `data.json` that contains the parsed data (see above in `Parser`).

 In the directory `helpers/pool_information` store a file named `<project_name>.json` that contains the relevant pool information (see above `Pool Information`).

-In the directory `mappings` create a mapping script, or reuse an existing one.
-The script should define a function `process` that takes as inputs:
+In the directory `parsers` create a file named `<project_name>_parser.py` and a corresponding class, or reuse an existing parser if it is fit for purpose.
+The class should inherit from the `DefaultParser` class of `default_parser.py` and override its `parse` method.

-- the full path of the project's directory
-- the parsed data (structured as above)
-- a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,
-- '2022-11-12' for the year 12 November 2022,
-and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data
-- (see above `Mapping`).
+In the directory `mappings` create a file named `<project_name>_mapping.py` and a corresponding class, or reuse an existing mapping.
+The class should inherit from the `Mapping` class of `mapping.py` and override its `process` method, which takes as input a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022, '2022-11-12' for the year 12 November 2022, and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data - (see above `Mapping`).

-In the script `run.py`, import the newly created `process` function and assign it to the project's name in the dictionary `ledger_mapping`.
+In the script `run.py`, import the newly created parser and mapping classes and assign them to the project's name in the dictionary `ledger_mapping` and `ledger_parser`.
+Note that you should provide an entry in the `ledger_mapping` and `ledger_parser` regardless of whether you are using a new or existing mapping or parser.

 To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_data_file>.csv`.